Phone-GWP-group

 Bottle box inserts play a key role in protecting your shipments

-Whilst bottles and their contents can be both fragile and heavy (a relatively unusual combination), one of the great fallacies when selecting suitable packaging is that heavy duty grades of material are always required.
+Whilst bottles and their contents can be both fragile and heavy (a relatively unusual combination), one of the great fallacies when selecting suitable packaging is that heavy-duty grades of material are always required.

 Bottle box material options